MicrosoftDocs/entra-docs/docs/global-secure-access/reference-remote-network-configurations.md

 # Valid remote network configurations for custom and default configurations

-Device links are the physical routers that connect your remote networks, such as branch locations, to Global Secure Access (preview).
+Device links are the physical routers that connect your remote networks, such as branch locations, to Global Secure Access.
 There's a specific set of combinations you must use if you choose the **Custom** option when adding device links.
 If you choose the **Default** option, you must enter a specific combination of properties on the customer premises equipment (CPE).

 ## Custom and default details